- Intellectual Autonomy in the Age of Dogma: Lessons from Nietzsche

 Conclusion: Nietzsche’s Legacy and the Need for Ongoing Interpretation

-Recognizing the reflexivity inherent in Nietzsche’s work is essential to staying true to his spirit.
+Understanding the reflexivity inherent in Nietzsche’s work helps us appreciate his ideas as dynamic and ever-evolving.
 His critique of knowledge and truth is not exempt from the very conditions he deconstructs, reminding us that all philosophical frameworks—including his own—are products of human cognition and cultural context.
-This understanding allows us to appreciate his ideas as dynamic and open to be reframed, rather than as immutable doctrines.
+This awareness allows us to engage with his philosophy in a way that remains fluid, rather than treating it as an unassailable doctrine.

 Related Post